jovibrown/GettingandCleaningDataCourseProject/README.md

 to include only non-missing data and show us the column names and dimensions so that we could use setnames to set the descriptive variable names.
 Once setnames used, we, now, gave a tidy dataset.

 ###5.
-From the data set in step 4, create a second, independent tidy data set with the
-###average of each variable for each activity and each subject.
+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
-####Note: Save as text file using write.table and row.name=FALSE (done in A-c)
+Note: Save as text file using write.table and row.name=FALSE
 	*A. Load reshape2 package to melt and dcast
 	*B. Melt and dcast data to separate ID variables (subject and activity) from measured variables (all of the features that we extracted), and take the mean of